fbrausse/smlp/utils/poly/README.md

 as those in the EXPR file (if any).

-For log detail setting -v, MODULE can be one of: crit, ext, ival, nn, prob, z3
+For log detail setting -v, MODULE can be one of: crit, ext, ival, nn, poly, prob, smlp, z3

 Options are first read from the environment variable SMLP_OPTS, if set.